mriffler/UserManual/docs/source/pages/ProductGuide.rst

 - 4 sun/view geometry bands
 - 2 validation bands
 - 1 quality band

-Additionally two raster bands comprising latitude/longitude information are provided with each product.

 The following chapter give more detailed information for the available bands.